Annual anthropology conference

 EZone 209

-Nov 27 and 28
+Nov 28

 The panel provides space for any student anthropologist to engage with and reflect upon their own research.
 Postgraduate students who are still exploring varying theoretical and thematic avenues are especially vulnerable to exclusion from themed annual conferences as they may not yet have found their niche.
 ANSA aims to provide students at various stages of their research journey the opportunity to propose a paper that relates to their developing research interests, even if it does not necessarily align with the theme of the conference.